lvgl/lvgl/docs/overview/style.rst

 Local styles
 ************

-In addition to “normal” styles, objects can also store local styles.
+In addition to "normal" styles, objects can also store local styles.
 This concept is similar to inline styles in CSS
 (e.g. ``<div style="color:red">``) with some modification.

-Local styles are like normal styles, but they can’t be shared among other objects.
+Local styles are like normal styles, but they can't be shared among other objects.
 If used, local styles are allocated automatically, and freed when the object is deleted.
 They are useful to add local customization to an object.